 • Insect repellent – There are a lot of mosquitoes in Greece.

-• Bandana – A bandana is so versatile, you can use it to wipe off sweat or use as a scarf or mask
+• Bandana – A bandana is so versatile, you can use it to wipe off sweat or use as a scarf

 • Beach bag – For carrying your beach essentials if visiting during the warmer months

 • A quick drying travel towel for the beach or if you are staying at a hostel